Updated 16 November 2020

-- 4 months (until 30 April 2021) for active implantable medical devices, Class III medical devices, Class IIb implantable medical devices and IVD List A
+- 4 months (from 1 May 2021) ) for active implantable medical devices, Class III medical devices, Class IIb implantable medical devices and IVD List A products

-- 8 months (until 31 August 2021) for Class IIb non-implantable medical devices, Class IIa medical devices, IVD List B and self-test IVDs
+- 8 months (from 1 September 2021) for Class IIb non-implantable medical devices, Class IIa medical devices, IVD List B products and self-test IVDs